clearwater-rb/grand_central/README.md

   def render
     div([
-      # When we submit this form, we fire an AddTodo with the description set to @new_description
+      # All arguments are provided to the AddTodo action, but we still delay its invocation
       form({ onsubmit: AddTodo[@new_description] }, [
+        # We omit the description from SetNewTodoDescription - it's inferred from the input event
         input(oninput: SetNewTodoDescription, value: @new_description),
         button('Add'),
       ]),